pact-foundation/pact-stub-server/README.md

 ### CORS pre-flight requests

 If you specify the `-o, --cors` option, then any un-matched OPTION request will result in a default 200 response.
+By default the
+Access-Control-Allow-Origin header will be set to `*`.
+If you provide the `--cors-referer` flag, then it will be set to the value of the Referer header from the request.

 ### Pact File Sources